natbusa/datafaucet/README.md

 You can quickly inspect the properties of the context by calling the `info()` function

 By calling the `context` method, you access the Spark SQL Context directly.
-The rest of your spark python code is not affected by the initialization of your session with the datalabframework.
+The rest of your spark python code is not affected by the initialization of your session with the dataloof.

 ```python